haleslab/haleslab.github.io/people.md

 ### Kate Heffernan B.S.

 Kate is a graduate student in the Emory Neurosciences Graduate program.
 She worked on a project to understand if hyperexcitability of neurons on MEAs could generate secreted proteins that would contribute to tau aggregation.

+### Laura Gutierrez-Quiceno M.D.

+Laura joined us in June 2018 as a postdoctoral fellow.
+She brings research experience from prior positions and she is working on the DOD project to characterize changes in the CTE proteome.
+In May 2020, she left the Hales lab to start medicine internship and neurology residency.

+### Taylor Pohl B.S.

+Taylor graduated from Emory in May 2018 after volunteering in the lab for her senior project.
+She then stayed on as a research specialist and is working on the BrightFocus Foundation project to understand how RNA processing factors contribute to the aggregation of tau.
+She is interested in pursuing graduate studies in the future.
+In May 2019, she left the Hales lab for a position at Regeneron.